sawlanipradeep/sawlanipradeep/README.md

 - 👋 Hello, My name is Pradeep Sawlani, and I'm software engineer.
-- 👀 I’m interested in Cloud native infrastructure/technologies, fintech, fittech.
+- 👀 I’m interested in AI/Cloud native infrastructure/technologies, fintech, fittech.
-- 🌱 I’m currently learning kubernetes internals, declarative infrastructure, blockchain.
+- 🌱 I’m currently learning ML.
+LLM, blockchain.
-- 💞️ I’m looking to collaborate on blockchain internals.
+- 💞️ I’m looking to collaborate on LLM internals and infrastructure needed to run it efficiently.
 - 📫 I can be reached at twitter(@_pradeep).

 <!---